Did you know that the most common dental problem in the world is actually gum (periodontal) disease?

 It’s true!
 According to some estimates, as much as 80% of the entire adult population has some form of it, and many are completely unaware.
 This is because gum disease starts with very subtle redness and swelling, but over time, it can develop into an extremely painful condition that is a major risk factor for conditions such as diabetes, heart disease, and even dementia.

-This is why Dr. Flex and Dr. Hodge will always keep an eye on the state of your gums during your regular checkup.
+This is why Dr. Flex and Dr. Blanton will always keep an eye on the state of your gums during your regular checkup.
 If you happen to develop this condition, we can quickly treat it using something called periodontal therapy.